Why choose MedStar Georgetown Transplant Institute for your pancreas transplant?

 Pancreas transplant surgery

 During the surgery, the surgeon places the donor pancreas in the right side of your abdomen and connects it to other organs.
-A piece of the small intestine comes attached to the donor pancreas.
-This is sewn to your small intestine so digestive enzymes from the donor pancreas can drain into your small intestine, helping with digestion.
+A piece of the small intestine comes attached to pancreas from the deceased organ donor.
+This is sewn to your small intestine so digestive enzymes from your new pancreas can drain into your small intestine, helping with digestion.

 The surgeon does not remove your original pancreas.
 It remains in place to help with digestion.
 After the transplant, your new pancreas makes insulin, so you no longer need to take insulin.